Skip to content

-Turkey is located between the continent of Asia and Europe, its location is considered strategic, and it is bordered by the seas in three directions.
-In the north, there is the Black Sea, in the south is the Mediterranean Sea, in the west is the Aegean Sea, and in the east, there is the Sea of Marmara.
+Turkey is located between the continents of Asia and Europe.
+Its location is considered strategic, and the seas border it in three directions.
+In the north is the Black Sea, in the south is the Mediterranean Sea, in the west is the Aegean Sea, and in the east is the Sea of Marmara.
 There are also many countries surrounding Turkey, including:

 • In the east: Iran, Armenia, Georgia, and Azerbaijan.